 Finding a new job often feels like a job in itself.
 From searching for job posts and talking with recruiters, to brushing up your resumé and writing endless cover letters – not to mention the interviews – the whole process can be daunting.
 Even once you’ve got the job, you still have to go through the onboarding process and get to know your new coworkers and environment.

 However, in today’s world, when so many of us are still working from home, all of this has to be done virtually.
 People are searching for jobs online, going through rounds of interviews on video calls, doing online tests and then starting their first day from their own homes.
-In these unusual times, we talked to two of New York Life’s newest employees about the challenges of starting a new job remotely.
+In these unusual times, we talked to one of New York Life’s newest employees about the challenges of starting a new job remotely.

 Interviewing from your couch